 Table of Contents:

 The traditional e-commerce funnel — search → click → landing page → cart → checkout — is being rendered obsolete.
-In ChatGPT’s new model, the funnel compresses into a single, fluid interaction.
+In ChatGPT’s new model, the funnel compresses into a single, fluid interaction – not unlike what was already happening with Amazon Marketplace or Tiktok Shop.

 The question isn’t whether this change will stick.
 It’s how quickly it will reshape consumer expectations, and how e-commerce teams should adapt.

-ChatGPT’s move feels different.
-What sets it apart is the ACP (Authenticated Checkout Protocol) — an open source protocol that lets any platform or merchant integrate directly.
+ChatGPT’s move feels different, primarily due to its release of ACP (Agentic Commerce Protocol) — an open source protocol OpenAI codeveloped with Stripe that lets any platform or merchant replicate what they are doing.
 While not without challenges (integration complexity, payments, fulfillment, customer service), it opens the door for broader adoption than walled-garden solutions.

-Expect Shopify, BigCommerce, and Wix to move quickly here, giving merchants a bridge into ChatGPT’s ecosystem.
+We expect shopping cart platforms such as Shopify, BigCommerce, and Wix to move quickly here, giving merchants a bridge into ChatGPT’s, and potentially other, discovery ecosystems.

 For brands, this shift changes the core currency of e-commerce success: visibility at the point of purchase.